 Ash Wednesday

-Bring your children to Mass or one of the Services of the Word on Ash Wednesday, February 26.
-(Mass at noon; Word Services at 5:30 and 7:00 pm.).
+Bring your children to Mass on Ash Wednesday, March 5th.
+(Mass at noon, 5:30 and 7:30 pm.).
 People of all ages can receive ashes.
 If you’ve been to church the night before to witness the burning of the palms, they will make a great connection between the two!

 Prayer